Mekhlin/Chopped-EVA/README.md

 Requires
 ----------------------------
-* KSP version 1.4.5 or later
+* KSP version 1.4.5 or later.